Deep into the Balkans

 15h30 – 18h00 Travel to Skopje

-18h00 Check-in at the hotel and free time.
-Guide and driver at the client’s disposal for dinner transfer.
+18h00 Check in at the hotel and free time.

 DAY 10 | SKOPJE